[ Case Study ]

 The Soul Document

 A markdown file describing who JAMIE is — voice, working style, opinions, rules of engagement.
 Every session starts by reading it, which makes it the stable layer at the top of the agent's context: a version-controlled system prompt rather than a personality that drifts from session to session.
-I modeled JAMIE on JARVIS deliberately — the first-person voice, the opinionated pushback, the willingness to challenge me when something feels off.
-Those aren't decoration.
-They're a design spec for how the agent shows up, and they change how the daily work actually goes.
+The choices are deliberate — first person, opinionated, willing to push back when something feels off.
+A peer at the bench, not an assistant at the door.
+Those aren't decoration; they're a design spec for how the agent shows up, and they change how the daily work actually goes.

 2. 02